slevithan/regex/README.md

 // → ['<b>Bye</b>!'] 👍
 ```

 Now, after the regex engine finds the first `</b>` and exits the atomic group, it can no longer backtrack into the group and change what the `.*?` already matched.
-So the match attempt fails at that position.
-The regex engine moves on and starts over at subsequent positions in the target string, eventually finding `<b>Bye</b>!`.
+As a result, the match attempt fails at the beginning of this example string.
+The regex engine then moves on and starts over at subsequent positions in the string, eventually finding `<b>Bye</b>!`.
 Success.
 </details>

 > [!NOTE]